 • MTG Hawke’s Bay

-MTG Hawke’s Bay is a regional museum filled with art, Māori jewellery and artifacts, and local history including extensive detail on the devastating 1931 earthquake.
+MTG Hawke’s Bay is a regional museum filled with art, Māori jewellery and artefacts, and local history including extensive detail on the devastating 1931 earthquake.
 Entrance is always free, so even a short visit will be interesting.
-The name: MTG stands for: Museum, Theatre, Gallery.
+The name: MTG stands for Museum, Theatre, Gallery.

 • Napier Prison